pa4080/cron-gui-launcher/README.md

 A simple Bash script, that is able to launch any GUI application as Cron job within Ubuntu.

+## Input Parameters

+- `$1` - list of commands to be executed.
+- `$2` - short description of the job that will be appended to the log file name.
+- `$3` - timeout in minutes, when the user is not logged in.

 ## How it works?

 0. Note about the logging: The sctipt will create a log file, located in `/tmp`, which name shall be `$USER-git-cron-launcher-$DESCRIPTION.log`.
 Where as `$DESCRIPTION` will be asignet the value of the input variable `$2`, thus if you wish you can make some job's log file unique.